Jajasek/timeline/README.md

 - `description`

 The search is performed using `thefuzz.fuzz.partial_ratio()` and its tolerance can be customized (see Configuration).
+By default, the search is case-insensitive.

 This procedure selects some elements, which will be included in the output.
 However, each selected element is bound to some other elements collectively